nickWardDesigns/Uni-Fit-Interactive-Map/README.md

 # Uni-Fit-Interactive-Map
-Interactive Map for the Uni-Fit program at Moncton University
+Interactive Map for the Uni-Fit program at Moncton University.